Arizona HOA Laws Explained: Homeowner Rights & Protections Under Title 33, Chapter 16

 Arizona's Governing Statute: Title 33, Chapter 16 Overview

 Arizona's HOA law is governed by Title 33, Chapter 16 of the Arizona Revised Statutes, commonly known as the "Planned Communities Law."
-This statute is distinctive for its emphasis on mandatory hearing procedures and homeowner procedural protections, even without statewide fine caps.
+This statute is distinctive for its emphasis on mandatory hearing procedures, the "reasonable" fine standard, and homeowner procedural protections.
+The 2024-2025 reforms (HB 2648 + SB 1494) added critical lien distinctions and the nation's highest foreclosure threshold.

 Core Statutory Framework